Noffica/Carousel/README.md

 ## Important note about the project

-This is a hollowed copy of an _interactive story_ (game) powered by the [Phaser.js](http://phaser.io) game engine.
+This is a hollowed copy of an _interactive story_ (game) powered by the [Phaser.js](http://phaser.io) game engine and Rails.

-**In keeping with the wishes of the owner of the private project, [EulaConstellar](https://github.com/EulaConstellar), who also holds ownership of the assets, the assets have been removed from this publicly viewable copy.**
+**In keeping with the wishes of the owner of the private project and repo., [EulaConstellar](https://github.com/EulaConstellar), who also holds private ownership of the assets, the assets have been removed from this publicly viewable copy.**

 Consequently, whilst the game launches successfully, it is humanly un-playable due to the missing assets.

-The author has expressed their intent to release a video walkthrough for the public.
+The owner of the original project, repo. and assets has expressed their intent to release a video walkthrough for the public.

 ### Important note about the `git` history of the project